TensorNetwork/tensornetwork.org/src/software/index.md

   and infinite projected entangled pair state utilities included.

 * <a href="https://susmost.com">SuSMoST</a><br/>
-  SuSMoST (Surface Science Modelling and Simulation Toolkit) is meant to build and study classical lattice models of adsorption, such as
-  Langmuir, Ising, Potts, or hard-core models.
-SuSMoST automatically builds tensork network representation of a lattice model from samples of adsorption complexes.
-Several versions of the TRG algorithm are implemented in SuSMoST.
+  SuSMoST (Surface Science Modelling and Simulation Toolkit) is meant to build and study classical lattice models of adsorption, such as Langmuir, Ising, Potts, or hard-core models.
+SuSMoST automatically builds a tensor network representation of a lattice model from samples of adsorption complexes.
+Several versions of the [[TRG|trg]] algorithm are implemented in SuSMoST.
 They can be used to compute the partition function and its derivatives for simulated lattice models.